 “$20 per user sounds great,” says the money-managing bot on your shoulder, “sign up for that one.”

 “But wait, says the security-driven bot on your other shoulder, “Are you sure our data will be fully secure with Dropbox?
 Will we really have the controls we need to reassure our leadership team about the integrity of the process?
 And we have a fairly large team.
 Is Dropbox the best value?
 I think CapLinked offers a better price for multiple users.
 And remember, we’re in an acquisition negotiation.
 Our legal team needs streamlined communication with the bank and Company Zed.
-Can Dropbox expedite that process?”
+Is using Dropbox for due diligence the most efficient and secure solution?”

 We recommend you listen to the security guy.

-Virtual Data Room (VDR) – Built for Business, Prioritizing Security
+Virtual Data Rooms (VDR’s) – Built for Business, Prioritizing Security

-Unlike Dropbox, which was developed for consumers to easily share and store files and retrofitted to appeal to business customers, VDRs originated as business storage solutions.
+Unlike Dropbox, which was developed for consumers to easily share and store files and retrofitted to appeal to business customers, VDRs originated as business storage solutions for activities like capital raising and due diligence.
 Physical security and document integrity features are also built into the framework of VDRs.

 This business-first perspective takes into account the likelihood of multiple users in the virtual data room.
 Professional vendors like CapLinked offer a basic VDR that is less expensive than the per-user rate charged by Dropbox, Google Drive or other file sharing sites.

 And what about document integrity?
 Well, maintaining document integrity in a paper world was straightforward.
 The original document was typed, altered with easy to see ‘white-out,’ filed, then sent to storage and eventually destroyed.
 In the digital world, a simple file storage solution can’t deliver the document integrity of a VDR.
-The process is now more complicated since it must address the following issues:
+The process of document sharing and due diligence is now more complicated since it must address the following issues:

 - recording who created a document